 Ever wanted to swivel your hips like a salsa dancer or just loosen up a bit like a contemporary dancer?
 Today's the day to learn something new, so check out the local dance spots in your area to see if they offer a class.
 Most places offer classes for a wide range of levels so if you don't have the best rhythm, there's nothing to worry about!
 Time to boogie!

 Dance movie marathon

 Dance non-profits rely heavily on donations to continue their work in sponsoring and creating dance programming.
-Since part of today recognizes the value these non-profits bring to dance, make their funding possible by giving a little bit away—anything helps to keep the boogying alive!
+Since part of National Dance Day recognizes the value these non-profits bring to dance, do what you can to help the group's bottom line.
+Your donation literally brings the boogie!

 Why We Love National Dance Day

-Dance teaches people about music, rhythm, and beat.
-As a result, they develop a better understanding of spatial relationships so it's a great activity for exercising both parts of your brain.
-Who knew your killer moves could make you smarter too?
+Dance teaches people about music, rhythm and beat.
+As a result, you can develop a better understanding of spatial relationships so dance is a great activity for exercising both parts of your brain.
+Who knew your killer moves could make you smarter, too?

 It introduces us to new cultures

 Different styles of dance can transport you from the dance studio to all around the world.
-It's an amazing social activity—you can meet so many different types of people by partnering, watching, or performing.
-Dance sure is trending in today's social scene.
+It's an amazing social activity — you can meet so many different types of people by partnering, watching, or performing.